amida-tech/DRE/README.md

 Data Reconciliation Engine (DRE)
 =========

-DRE is demo frontend and Node.js server for reconciling health data.
+DRE is a demo frontend and Node.js server for reconciling health data.

 aka.
 Raccoon - Data Raccoonciliation Engine for Health Data.